taktoa/useful/useful.md

 # Introduction

 This document contains useful information on various things in programming.
-Any time I find something thatI end up looking up multiple times, I put it in here.
+Any time I find something that I end up looking up multiple times, I put it in here.

 Copyright © 2015 Remy Goldschmidt <taktoa@gmail.com>